Waterfall Project Management: A Brief History and Introduction

 - B) help us understand its limitations when we discuss Agile.

-If you are looking for a comparative analysis of all three models and their challenges and limitations, you can find it here.
+You can find it here if you are looking for a comparative analysis of all three models and their challenges and limitations.

 6. Further Readings